 I have often thought I was Japanese in a former life.
 Yes, I know I have also claimed a past-life connection with many a culture whilst in the midst of a culinary-inspired orgasm.
 What can I say?
 The way to my heart is through my stomach.
 The mouth-watering taste sensations of Thai, Vietnamese, Italian and Spanish cuisines (just to name a few) have bewitched me on more than a few occasions, transporting me into a pleasure-induced coma with delusions almost powerful enough to make me surrender my beloved Australian passport and move across the world just for the food!

-So, in the absence of bilingual charm, I am going to go with this story -- that I love Japanese food because of my friend Mikaho, who is really like my second sister, the kindred spirit who has mopped up the blood this year and helped me heal my heart.
+My Japanese friend Mikaho, who is really like my second sister, the kindred spirit who has mopped up the blood this year and helped me heal my heart.
 Mika was literally the first friend I made when I moved to L.A to start my degree at UCLA almost 20 years ago.
 (Ouch!
 Has it been that long?)
 Fortunately, the stinging realization of the years that have passed is sweetened by the rich enduring friendship/sisterhood that has grown from a lifetime of shared experiences.
 Mika and her gorgeous boys, Rei and Kai, welcomed me into their home when I moved out to L.A with a loving embrace that continues to feed and nurture me.
 I will always cherish the time I spent living with them -- the late night conversation, bottle-of-wine debriefs, games of UNO and so many other fun times, and we are just getting started.

 But one of the best things about living with a Japanese family?
 The food!
 Mika is a phenomenal cook, with a natural flare for flavours, and I admit without any hesitation or embarrassment that I am suffering chronic withdrawals now that I no longer have daily access to her inspired Japanese dishes.
 Mika is my number one foodie, who I trust to lead the way to every heavenly bite in L.A.
 No-one "nose" how to eat their way around this town better than her!